kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 If you want to venture into slick formatting you can make use of [LaTeX](https://www.latex-project.org) (pronounced 'lah-tek').
 This is a more sophisticated markup language that has been traditionally used in scientific and technical writing, but writers make use of it to create amazing, professional looking documents, bibliographies, and so on.
 It's highly customisable, and once you decide on the formatting, you can simply get on with your writing and let LaTeX do the rest.

 As for the text editor I've chosen, I love [NeoVim](https://neovim.io/).
 NeoVim has been around for about 10 years, and is a fork of [Vim](https://www.vim.org/), which has been around since the 90s.
 It's a free and open-source text editor.
 You can configure NeoVim however you want, and with a few plugins it's a real powerhouse for writing.
 Some of the functionality I've built into my NeoVim configuration includes powerful searchability, autocompletion for spelling, dictionary and thesaurus options, syntax support for markdown and other languages, Git integration, and very useful user interface tools to help me focus on my writing.
 It's amazing.
-There are other tools, but Vim is the best.

 ---